 However, in 2018, the Reserve Bank of India burst the burgeoning local crypto scene with a blanket ban on banking services for cryptocurrency firms.
-The move effectively meant that it wasn’t possible to onramp or offramp using the Indian rupee as a medium of exchange.
+The move effectively meant that it wasn’t possible to on-ramp or off-framp using the Indian rupee as a medium of exchange.

 India welcomes crypto

-Coinfomania recently had the opportunity to connect with Gaurav Dahake, CEO of Bitbns, to see how business is progressing and gain some insights for the future of cryptocurrency adoption in India.
+Coinfomania recently had the opportunity to connect with Gaurav Dahake, owner of Bitbns, to see how the business is progressing and gain some insights into the future of cryptocurrency adoption in India.

-What are the main goals of Bitbns, and why is it different from other Indian cryptocurrency exchanges?
+As the owner of Bitbns, what are its main goals, and why is it different from other Indian cryptocurrency exchanges?

 Dahake explained that, following the lifting of the RBI ban, Bitbns has grown to become India’s largest fiat exchange.
-However, the fiat-spot markets are only one component of what Bitbns offers to its users.
+However, the fiat-spot market is only one component of what Bitbns offers to its users.
 Traders have access to a growing array of products, including margin trading with 4x leverage and API trading.
-The company has recently announced it will expand its derivatives products into options contracts.
+The company recently announced it will expand its derivatives products into options contracts.